 The PitchLocs also provide additional airflow through the tent (they’re essentially foot and head vestibules) with fabric doors that can be tied open or kept closed with velcro to block horizontal rain.

 Finally, the PitchLocs act as a “base” for the tent and help prevent it from tipping over.
-In fair conditions you don’t need to stake them (the vestibule stakes are sufficient), but you can secure them further with a hook stake for more stability in breezy weather or when both vestibules are fully rolled open and the tent doesn’t really have anything anchoring it to the ground.
-The PitchLocs make setting up the Bowfin on wooden tent platforms a breeze because that the tent ends are self supporting don’t need to be tied down.
+In fair conditions, you don’t need to stake them (the vestibule stakes are sufficient), but you can secure them further with a hook stake for more stability in breezy weather or when both vestibules are fully rolled open and the tent doesn’t really have anything anchoring it to the ground.
+The PitchLocs make setting up the Bowfin on wooden tent platforms a breeze because that the tent ends are self-supporting don’t need to be tied down.

-While the inner tent can be removed and packed separately, it’s not practical to set it up after you’ve erected the fly in pouring rain.
+While the inner tent can be removed and packed separately, it’s not practical to set it up after you’ve erected the fly in the pouring rain.
 There are too many hooks to attach (12, in fact) and small ones that require fine motor control to mate.
 The mesh inner tent is interchangeable with one where solid fabric is used on the bottom half to block wind from blowing through the tent.
-This is useful add-on option if you want to use the tent for camping in cooler weather.
+This is a useful add-on option if you want to use the tent for camping in cooler weather.